FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/add_mod_lang.md

           ...
         }

-4. Refresh the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>.
+4. Refresh the .
 The overridden label should be displayed.